KyleLJohnson/Take-Home-Engineering-Challenge/README.md

   I knew using Python that the application wouldn't be scalable and the most performant.
 I just wanted to get a proof of concept working in the time constraint.

   <h2>If I Had More Time</h2>
-  <p>I would definitely look into making this more scalable and efficient.
+  <p>I would definitely look into making this scalable and efficient.
 There has to be a way this can run in Azure.
 Azure Databricks?.</p>
   <p>I only made it work with Jan 2018 data.
 What about other months?
 Create web apis to get the data.</p>
   <p>I was not able to make the data filterable by datatime.
 I would make that work.</p>